mattia-3rne/Multi-Phase-Electric-Power-System-Analysis/README.md

 ### Resistive Line Losses

 In real-world applications, conductors are not ideal superconductors; they possess internal electrical resistance ($R$).
 As current flows through these conductors, a portion of the electrical energy is irreversibly converted into heat via Joule Heating.
-This project calculates these **Conduction Losses** to quantify system efficiency.
+This project calculates these conduction losses to quantify system efficiency.

 The total resistive loss in the system is the sum of losses in the active phase lines and the return neutral line.